nik-upadhyay/FoodDelivery/README.md

-# OmniFood-Project-
+# Responsive Food Delivery Website Project
-<h2>OmniFood Layout With HTML and CSS</h2>
+<h2> Responsive Food Delivery Website Layout With HTML and CSS</h2>

 ///////////////////////////////////////

-OmniFood partner with restaurants and other cooking partners to actually cook and deliver all meals from the generated meal plans, in selected cities.
+OmniFood partners with restaurants and other cooking partners to cook and cater all meals from the generated meal plans, in selected cities.
 All this will be packed up in a monthly subscription, where users can choose between receiving one or two meals per day, every single day of the month.

-This Layout Created In Udemy Course.
+This is a layout and learning-based project from Udemy sessions.

-HTML / CSS and Responsive Design.
+Technologies Used: HTML, CSS

 ///////////////////////////////////////